Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Character offset cannot exceed a foundation of distance
 - Custom camera cannot go further than 2 foundations of distance and will not go through walls.
 You've had too much democracy.
 - Change item button in accessory editor is now greyed out on hairs and beards.
+`1.6.2`
+- Hide in editor was not working properly
+- Custom Camera was reset when any player around was moving
+- Manual accessory coordinate edition should be more reliable
+- Pushing the vanity camera input while using the custom camera would break the custom panel once reopened
+- Changing an accessory would sometime break the movement tool
+- Tools were absent from the weapon tab since a recent funcom patch